 The Blacker Gachet 2006

-In 1890, Van Gogh painted Dr. Paul Gachet, his physician and companion in melancholy.
-At first a source of comfort, Gachet came to symbolise something darker — “the blackest man I ever knew,” Van Gogh wrote.
-Perhaps it was the resemblance between them, or the echo of shared affliction, that proved unbearable.
+In 1890, Vincent van Gogh painted Dr. Paul Gachet, his physician and companion in melancholy.
+At first a source of comfort, Gachet later came to symbolise something darker — “the blackest man I ever knew,” Van Gogh wrote.
+Whether resemblance or shared affliction made that closeness unbearable remains uncertain.

-In these reimaginings, the familiar portrait is rendered in deep black, drained of colour but not emotion.
-Behind museum glass, the paintings reflect like mirrors.
-The image doesn’t emerge so much as hover — elusive, suspended, present and receding.
+In these reimaginings, the familiar portrait is rendered in deep black, drained of colour but not of feeling.
+Behind glass, the surface reflects like a mirror.
+The image does not fully emerge.
+It hovers — suspended, present and receding.

-The surface becomes both a veil and a screen.
-The viewer catches glimpses of their own reflection in the dark varnish, folded into the act of looking.
-The painting becomes less a portrait than a portal: one that returns the gaze not with clarity, but with endless longing.
+The surface acts as both veil and screen.
+The viewer catches their own reflection in the dark varnish, folded into the act of looking.
+The painting shifts from portrait to threshold, returning the gaze not with clarity but with distance.

 The Blacker Gachet X